earchibong/devops_projects/CI_CD.md

 <br>

-## Step Six: Set Up SonarQube Server
+## Step Six: Install And Configure SonarQube Server

 **Install SonarQube on Ubuntu 20.04 With PostgreSQL as Backend Database**